-Help with Answers for Family Life Merit Badge Requirements
+Help with Answers for the Family Life Merit Badge

-Find specific helps for some of the Family Life merit badge requirements listed below.
+Find specific helps for the Family Life merit badge requirements listed on this page.
 Some of these resources will just give the answers.
 Others will provide engaging ways for older Scouts to introduce these concepts to new Scouts.

-Family Life Merit Badge Requirement 1: What Is a Family?
+Family Life Merit Badge Requirement 1: About Families

 What Is a Family?